claudio1975/Storm_Events/README.md

 ![Conformal coverage and relative width by target, thunderstorm model](images/Thunderstorm_Models_Comparison_Conformal.png)

 Coverage is again close to nominal for all four models.
 LightGBM gives the tightest bands on three targets, the LSTM on `INJURIES_INDIRECT`.
-Widths are relatively larger than in the global notebook because thunderstorm casualties are rare per event: the daily totals being bracketed are small numbers, so the interval looks wide next to them.
+Widths are relatively larger than in the global notebook because thunderstorm casualties are rare per event.

 ### Tornado — 1950–2025

 ![Point metrics comparison by target and split, tornado model](images/Tornado_Models_Comparison_Metrics.png)

 The hardest slice, with only 1,776 events in the 2025 test year. **TabPFN-3 is the best model on the two targets that carry enough test signal**: D2 0.40 on `DEATHS_DIRECT` and 0.22 on `INJURIES_DIRECT`, where the GLM is actually negative (−0.27), i.e. worse than predicting the mean.
-The indirect targets should be read as not evaluable rather than as results: the 2025 test year contains 2 indirect injuries and **zero** indirect deaths, which is why the last group of bars is marked `n/d`.
+The deaths indirect target should be read as not evaluable rather than as results.

 ![Conformal coverage and relative width by target, tornado model](images/Tornado_Models_Comparison_Conformal.png)

-Coverage stays at or above nominal for every model, but the intervals are wide relative to the daily totals they cover, and the relative width for `DEATHS_INDIRECT` is undefined because the actual total is zero all year.
+Coverage stays at or above nominal for every model, but the intervals are are relatively larger than in the global notebook, and the relative width for `DEATHS_INDIRECT` is undefined because the actual total is zero all year.

 ### Takeaways

 - **No single model wins everywhere.** TabPFN-3 is the strongest on the two sparse, heterogeneous slices (global and tornado), LightGBM on the large, homogeneous thunderstorm slice.
 Splitting the database into three regimes was worth it.
 - **The GLM is the floor, not the answer.** It stays interpretable and never breaks, but it trails on every slice and goes negative where the data is thinnest.
 - **Uncertainty is well calibrated everywhere, while point accuracy varies materially by target and slice.** Conformal coverage is close to 0.90 in all three notebooks; D2 ranges from ~0.67 down to ~0.22 depending on how many casualty events the slice actually contains.
 Data scarcity, not model choice, is the binding constraint.
+- The main lesson is therefore that model complexity should follow data richness: nonlinear/foundation models add value when signal exists, but rare-event uncertainty remains fundamental and should be quantified with adaptive conformal prediction rather than hidden behind point forecasts.
+- The results show that very low RMSE or MPD for extremely rare targets can be misleading so D², event counts and backtesting must be interpreted together.

 ## Data files